Athletics at the 1936 Summer Olympics – Men's 200 metres

 The men's 200 metres sprint event at the 1936 Olympic Games took place between August 4 and August 5.
 There were 44 athletes from 22 nations competing.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The final was won by African American Jesse Owens, with silver going to Mack Robinson (brother of baseball's Jackie).
+The final was won by 0.4 seconds by American Jesse Owens, with silver going to Mack Robinson (brother of baseball's Jackie Robinson).
 Owens thus reached 3 gold medals in 1936 (along with the 100 metres and long jump), with the sprint relay still to come.
 The Netherlands earned its first medal in the men's 200 metres with Tinus Osendarp's bronze.

 Background

 This was the ninth appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 None of the six finalists from the 1932 Games returned.
 Jesse Owens was the favorite coming into the Games.
 He had already won both the 100 metres and the long jump in Berlin.

 Liechtenstein made its debut in the event.
 The United States made its ninth appearance, the only nation to have competed at each edition of the 200 metres to date.